11.1 Mission

 11.2 Professionalism

 Being a member of the community in a professional school brings with it certain responsibilities.
-OCPD details those commitments through the Statement of Professional Obligations document that all students must sign.
+OCPD details those commitments through the Statement of Professional Obligations document all students must sign.
 In it, you will acknowledge your obligations and pledge to fulfill them while conducting your career search and when interacting with OCPD staff, alumni, employers, and all members of the legal community.
-The Statement must be signed and submitted to OCPD early in your first semester of law school in order to sign up for appointments and applying for jobs.
+The Statement must be signed and submitted to OCPD early in your first semester of law school to sign up for appointments, apply for jobs via the Symplicity job bank, and participate in on- and off-campus interview programs.

 11.3 Programming